loqusion/hyprshade/.github/ISSUE_TEMPLATE/bug_report.md

 ### About the Bug

 **Describe the bug**
 A clear and concise description of what is happening.
+Include the command you ran and any error output if applicable.

 **To reproduce**
 Steps to reproduce the behavior: (feel free to remove bullets and use natural language)